 In 2001, China joined the World Trade Organization.

-At the 16th CCP National Congress in 2002, Hu Jintao succeeded Jiang as the general secretary.
+In 2002, at the 16th CCP National Congress, Hu Jintao succeeded Jiang as the general secretary.

-Annual education investment in China went from less than US$50 billion in 2003.
+In China, annual education investment went from less than US$50 billion in 2003.

 As of 2005, China has over 2,349 nature reserves, covering a total area of 149.95 million hectares, 15 percent of China's total land area.

-The Baiji was confirmed extinct on 12 December 2006.
+The Baiji, a species of freshwater dolphin native to China, was confirmed extinct on December 12, 2006.

-In 2006, China's railways handled a quarter of the world's rail traffic volume on only 6 percent of the world's tracks.
+In 2006, China's railways were among the busiest in the world, handling a quarter of the world's rail traffic volume on only 6 percent of the world's tracks.

-The Laogai Research Foundation estimated in June 2008 that there were nearly 1,422 reform through labor facilities.
+The Laogai Research Foundation estimated in June 2008 that there were nearly 1,422 labor prison facilities.

-In 2008, China hosted the Summer Olympics in Beijing, where its athletes received 48 gold medals.
+In 2008, China hosted the Summer Olympics in Beijing, with its athletes receiving 48 gold medals.

-In 2009, the Chinese government initiated a three-year, large-scale healthcare provision initiative worth US$124 billion.
+In 2009, the Chinese government started a three-year large-scale healthcare provision initiative valued at US$124 billion.

 Between 2010 and 2020, the average population growth rate in China was 0.53%.